marlonvets/dsti-devops-2021/modules/02.scm/index.md

 - changes are managed, not the project
 - all the commits come one after the other
-- the only version available is the commit id
+- the only version available in the commit id

 **Tagging** versions:

 - Tag a **commit** to be a particular software version
-- Easier to identify the versions
+- It easier to identify the versions
 - You have to **push** the tags

 ## Git: merge & conflicts

 - Branches can be merged to have all the changes in only one branch
-- When multiple changes are in conflict with each other, the merge fails: `Automatic merge failed; fix conflicts and then commit the result.`
+- When multiple changes conflict with each other, the merge fails: `Automatic merge failed; fix conflicts and then commit the result.`
 - Solutions:
   - Cherrypick the changes (can be quite long)
   - Abandon your changes (and put them back later)